 Intellectual property law is the general term describing the area of law encompassing patent law, trademark and unfair competition law, trade secret law, copyright law, and right of publicity law.
-A company’s intellectual property may be one of its most valuable assets, and one that it must continually protect.
+A company’s intellectual property may be some of its most valuable assets, and ones that it must continually protect.

 At SLU LAW, you have the opportunity to earn a concentration in intellectual property law.

 The IP law concentration emphasizes information, analytical tools and skills lawyers require in representing clients' various intellectual property needs.
 You can specialize in courses that will expose you to the legal and practical issues that arise in intellectual property law.

 A science/engineering degree is NOT necessary in order to practice IP law.
 Most areas of IP law have no requirements regarding one’s undergraduate major.
 Only the patent-drafting component of patent law requires a science/engineering degree, which is necessary to become a member of the Patent Bar, and thus be able to sign patent applications as the preparer and represent clients before the U.S. Patent & Trademark Office.